Dodowingster/Portfolio/README.md

 ### 2D Spritework

 Explore my collection of animated and static pixel art creations.
-From character sprites to environmental assets, each piece tells its own story.
+From character sprites to battle animations, each piece tells its own story.

 ### Digital/Traditional Artwork